 Do You Speak Japanese?

-In short, if you don’t speak Japanese, you will always be dependent on someone else, and that is a huge handicap as an entrepreneur.
+Unless your business is a niche business targeting foreigners who speak your language, a working level understanding of Japanese is vital.
+If you have to communicate with Japanese and do not speak the language, you will always be dependent on someone else, and that is a huge handicap as an entrepreneur.